developersu/ns-usbloader-mobile/README.md

 Note: use short usb cable.

+#### WiFi

+For installation over the Net (Tinfoil):
+1. Connect to WiFi
+2. Setup 90DNS or whatever you use
+3. Open Awoo Installer, select installation over the net
+4. Open settings (click 'hamburger' menu-button), enter NS IP you see on the screen

 #### Bugs

 If you're Samsung owner, it would be better to not rotating your phone during transfer.
 Or minimizing.
 Well, on my elder device it causes application failure.
 But you can try if you're curious, and report/update a bug.
 Please mention your device model.